Okay, you stammer? And you thought you are special?

 If you are in your forties and fifties, you have probably gone beyond the battles for getting a job and a wife/partner.
 May be, a little hurt, a tinge of sadness, is still there, deep down in your soul.
 You too can do something: Get involved.
 Listen to a young stammerer and encourage her or him.
 Counsel them about education, career and relationships.
 Don’t send them off on a wild goose chase after “cure”- because there is none at physical plain.
 Instead, share your own story and tell them that other things in life matter too: listening carefully, excelling at the job, willingness to learn new skills, spending time with friends and having fun etc.

 If you are a woman who stammers- we can understand the agony and the troubles of growing up as a girl, in a patriarchal society and dealing with stammering on a daily basis.
 But have courage!
 TISA has some experienced women too who can counsel you and help you.
 To begin with, strat talking about it, like this and this.
 If possible, start meeting other WWS (link) – in person or on skype/ phone/ whatsapp.
 Such meetings can transform you, besides being so much FUN.
-See th video below.
-Contact our women’s wing.
+See the video below.
+Contact our women’s wing at: firstname.lastname@example.org

 We discuss and share about self-help, which is quite effective and accessible for many of us.
 We neither offer “speech therapy” nor act as a referral center.
 Generally speaking, going to a Therapist in a government hospital may be your next best course of action in this country -IMHO.
 Here is our recent post discussing this question in some depth.
 Whatever you do, take an informed decision, stick to it, give yourself some time for change to take place.
 And check this too – Happy Losers!